Silky sweet potato pie with a gluten-free crust. This luscious pie recipe is dairy-free, refined sugar-free, paleo, and healthy!

 Take the dough in your hands and smoosh it into a ball, then form a disk.

-Wrap tightly in plastic wrap and freeze for at least 2 hours.
+Wrap tightly in plastic wrap and freeze for 1 hour, then transfer to the refrigerator.

 To Make The Pie: